adetalhouet/ocp-l3vpn/README.md

 For the current lab, we will build two customer sites, each one fronted by a router.
 The goal will be to have BGP advertising the other site's routes, so client in site 1 can reach client in site 2.

-See here the high-level design showing the two routes along with clients for the respective sites.
+See here the high-level design showing the two sites along with clients for the respective sites.

 ![High level architecture](https://raw.githubusercontent.com/adetalhouet/ocp-l3vpn/main/docs/high-level-arch.png)